Arlodotexe/strix-music/docs/get-started/basic-usage.md

 > ```

 #### Merge them together
 This is the easy part.
-To turn one or more CoreModel into an AppModel, simply pass it to a new MergedCore along with some config:
+To turn one or more CoreModel into an AppModel, simply pass it to an AdapterModel along with some config:
 ```csharp
 var prefs = new MergedCollectionConfig();
 var mergedLayer = new MergedCore(prefs, onedrive, youtube, localFiles);